Use Noisedeck 36 acoustic flooring system directly over floor joists for new build and conversion projects that require Part E approval.

 Noisedeck 36 will comply with current Building Regulation Part E requirements when used with a suitable separating build-up.

-- Install over existing flooring
+- Install directly onto floor joists or over existing flooring

 - Supports floor loading of 2kN

-- Suitable for new build and conversions
+- Suitable for new builds and conversions

-- Use on timber and concrete floors
+- Use on timber floors

 - Compliant to Robust details EFC-1, EFC-2 and EFS-1

-- Part E compliant when installed with a suitable
+- Part E compliant when installed with a suitable separating ceiling structure

 - 2400mm x 600mm x 36mm